Storing and accessing data¶

 # Other player in a 2-person group

-partner_choice = partner.choice
+partner_choice = player.other_in_group.choice

 # All players in a group

-for p in players(group):
+for p in player.group.players:

 total += p.contribution